zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 In the following examples of ESM configuration, replace these variables with actual values.

-Use the the configuration format in the following examples that corresponds to your ESM.
+Use the configuration format that corresponds to your ESM as presented in the following examples.

-#### ACF2
+#### Generating PassTickets using ACF2

 Grant the Zowe started task user ID permission to generate PassTickets for users of that API service.
 The following code is an example of security commands that need to be issued.